 G. Saxon Rodgers

-G. Saxon Rodgers is a founding member of Rodgers Kee & Pearson, P.S., where he practices in the areas of personal injury, criminal defense, real estate, and administrative law in Olympia and surrounding Washington counties.
+G. Saxon Rodgers is a founding member of Rodgers Kee & Card, P.S., where he practices in the areas of personal injury, criminal defense, real estate, and administrative law in Olympia and surrounding Washington counties.

 Mr. Rodgers served in the United States Army from 1970 to 1972, in between earning his Bachelor of Arts degree in Political Science from the University of Washington and his Juris Doctorate law degree from the University of Oregon School of Law.
 Together with Richard L. Ditlevson, he founded our firm in 1978.